kmjayadeep/digitalocean-k8s-terraform/README.md

 # Digitalocean kubernetes terraform script

-A terraform script to create a kubernetes cluster with ingress controller, cert manager and metrics server
+A terraform script to create a kubernetes cluster with ingress controller, cert manager and metrics server.
+Contains all the necessary components to start depoying production ready applications

 ## Included components